imuraki/ITIS6177-FinalProj/README.md

  - Publish the knowledgebase into production index so that it can be queried
  - Query the knowledgebase by asking a question
  - Delete a Knowledgebase
+ - Get list of all the existing knowledgebases

  > **The Base URL for this API service is,** <br/> http://104.131.169.147:3000/api/
  <br/>